COVID-19 Resource Center for Kenosha Area Employers

 Unpacking the Families First Coronavirus Response Act

 KABA hosted a webinar on March 31 about the Families First Coronavirus Response Act.
-Employment law attorney Oyvind Wistrom, with Lindner & Marsack, S.C, led an informational session on the Families First Coronavirus Response Act – which requires certain employers to provide employees with paid sick leave or expanded family and medical leave for specified reasons related to COVID-19.
-The new law will take effect on April 1, 2020.
-Below is a live recording of the webinar as well as some of the presentation materials.
+Employment law attorney Oyvind Wistrom, with Lindner & Marsack, S.C, led an informational session about the Act – which requires certain employers to provide employees with paid sick leave or expanded family and medical leave for specified reasons related to COVID-19.
+The new law will took effect on April 1, 2020.

 Several companies are hiring temporary workers